oteroleonardogh/earthquake-challenge-api/README.md

 - Community support: The library or framework should have an active community with frequent updates and bug fixes.
 - Performance: The library or framework should be performant and not introduce significant overhead or latency.

-In conclusion, this project provides a boilerplate for building a RESTful API with Django, Django REST framework, and PostgreSQL.
+In conclusion, this project provides a boilerplate for building a RESTful API with Django, Django REST framework, PostgreSQL, Redis, MagicMock.
 The project includes testing and Docker functionality to ensure that code quality is maintained and that the API can be easily deployed